Yagavi1994/Siihraz-Shades/README.md

 Issues with placement of the images next to the descriptions was also resolved once I changed the flex rules applied, and removed any unnecessary pagging from around the parent element.

 ### Validator Testing
-- html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.
+- HTML files pass through the [W3C validator](https://validator.w3.org/) with no issues found.
 ![W3C validator message](/assets/images-readme/validator-html.png)

-- html files pass through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no issues found.
+- CSS files pass through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no issues found.
 ![Jigsaw validator message](/assets/images-readme/validator-css.png)

-- page has an excellent Accessibility rating in Lighthouse
+- Page has an excellent Accessibility rating in Lighthouse
 ![Accessibility score](/assets/images-readme/accessibility-score.png)

-- Tested the site opens in Brave, Chrome & Safari without issues.
+- Tested the site opens in Chrome & Safari without issues.
 - All links open to external pages as intended.

 ### Unfixed Bugs